-Gingivitis is a common and mild form of gum disease (periodontal disease) that causes irritation, redness and swelling (inflammation) of your gingiva, the part of your gum around the base of your teeth.
+Gingivitis is a common and mild form of gum disease, also called periodontal disease.
+It causes irritation, redness, swelling and bleeding of your gingiva, which is the part of your gum around the base of your teeth.
 It's important to take gingivitis seriously and treat it promptly.
 Gingivitis does not cause bone loss.
-But left untreated, it can lead to much more serious gum disease called periodontitis and tooth loss.
+But left untreated, it can lead to a much more serious gum disease, called periodontitis, and tooth loss.

 The most common cause of gingivitis is not keeping your teeth and gums clean and healthy.
 Good oral health habits, such as brushing at least twice a day, flossing daily and getting regular dental checkups, can help prevent and reverse gingivitis.

-Healthy gums are firm and pale pink and fitted tightly around the teeth.
-Signs and symptoms of gingivitis include:
+Healthy gums are firm and pale pink.
+They fit tightly around the teeth.
+Symptoms of gingivitis include:

 When to see a dentist

-If you notice any signs and symptoms of gingivitis, schedule an appointment with your dentist.
+If you notice any symptoms of gingivitis, schedule an appointment with your dentist as soon as possible.
 The sooner you seek care, the better your chances of reversing damage from gingivitis and not getting periodontitis.
 Your dentist may want you to see a periodontist if your symptoms aren't improving.
 This is a dentist with advanced training who specializes in treating gum diseases.

 - Plaque forms on your teeth.
 Plaque is a sticky film that has no color.
-It's mainly made up of bacteria that forms on your teeth when starches and sugars in food interact with bacteria normally found in your mouth.
-Plaque requires daily removal because it re-forms quickly.
+It's mainly made up of bacteria that form on your teeth after eating starches and sugars in food.
+Plaque needs to be removed every day because it forms quickly.

 - Plaque turns into tartar.
 Plaque that stays on your teeth can harden under your gumline into tartar.
 This tartar, also known as calculus, then collects bacteria.
-Tartar makes plaque more difficult to remove, creates a protective shield for bacteria and causes irritation along the gumline.
+Tartar makes plaque harder to remove, creates a protective shield for bacteria and irritates the gumline.
 You need professional dental cleaning to remove tartar.

 - Gingiva becomes irritated and swells.
 The gingiva is the part of your gum around the base of your teeth.
 The longer that plaque and tartar remain on your teeth, the more they irritate the gingiva.
 In time, your gums become swollen and bleed easily.
-Tooth decay (dental caries) also may result.
-If not treated, gingivitis can advance to periodontitis and eventual tooth loss.
+This is called gingivitis.
+If not treated, gingivitis can lead to tooth decay, periodontitis and tooth loss.

 Gingivitis is common, and anyone can develop it.
 Factors that can increase your risk of gingivitis include:

-- Conditions that decrease immunity such as leukemia, HIV/AIDS or cancer treatment
+- Conditions that lower immunity, such as leukemia, HIV/AIDS or cancer treatment.

-- Certain drugs, such as phenytoin (Dilantin, Phenytek) for epileptic seizures, and some calcium channel blockers, used for angina, high blood pressure and other conditions
+- Certain drugs, such as phenytoin (Dilantin, Phenytek, others) for epileptic seizures and some calcium channel blockers used for angina, high blood pressure and other conditions.

-- Hormonal changes, such as those related to pregnancy, menstrual cycle or use of birth control pills
+- Hormonal changes, such as those related to pregnancy, the menstrual cycle or use of birth control pills.

-Untreated gingivitis can progress to gum disease that spreads to underlying tissue and bone (periodontitis), a much more serious condition that can lead to tooth loss.
+Untreated gingivitis can lead to gum disease that spreads to underlying tissue and bone, called periodontitis.
+This is a much more serious condition that can lead to tooth loss.

-Chronic gingiva inflammation has been thought to be associated with some systemic diseases such as respiratory disease, diabetes, coronary artery disease, stroke and rheumatoid arthritis.
+Ongoing gum disease may be related to some diseases that affect the entire body, such as respiratory disease, diabetes, coronary artery disease, stroke and rheumatoid arthritis.
 Some research suggests that the bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting your heart, lungs and other parts of your body.
 But more studies are needed to confirm a link.

-Trench mouth, also known as necrotizing ulcerative gingivitis (NUG), is a severe form of gingivitis that causes painful, infected, bleeding gums and ulcerations.
+Trench mouth, also known as necrotizing ulcerative gingivitis or NUG, is a severe form of gingivitis that causes painful, infected, bleeding gums and ulcers.
 Trench mouth is rare today in developed nations, though it's common in developing countries that have poor nutrition and poor living conditions.

-- Good oral hygiene.
+- Practice good oral care.
 That means brushing your teeth for two minutes at least twice daily — in the morning and before going to bed — and flossing at least once a day.
 Better yet, brush after every meal or snack or as your dentist recommends.
-Flossing before you brush allows you to clean away the loosened food particles and bacteria.
+Flossing before you brush cleans away loosened food particles and bacteria.

-- Regular dental visits.
-See your dentist or dental hygienist regularly for cleanings, usually every six to 12 months.
-If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medications or smoking — you may need professional cleaning more often.
-Annual dental X-rays can help identify diseases that are not seen by a visual dental examination and monitor for changes in your dental health.
+- Go to the dentist regularly.
+See your dentist or dental hygienist regularly for cleanings, usually every 6 to 12 months.
+If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medicines or smoking — you may need professional cleaning more often.
+Annual dental X-rays can help pinpoint diseases not seen by a visual dental exam and watch for changes in your dental health.

-- Good health practices.
-Practices such as healthy eating and managing blood sugar if you have diabetes also are important to maintain gum health.
+- Take steps to lead a healthy lifestyle.
+Practices such as healthy eating and managing blood sugar if you have diabetes, for example, also are important to supporting gum health.

 Dentists usually diagnose gingivitis based on: